 A vague mention of "discussion with friends in my dorm" does not meet the obligations for a required citation.
 A misleading, incomplete, or untruthful citation can be considered an aggravating factor when a case is referred to the Office of Community Standards.

 Failing to make a necessary citation can be charged as an Honor Code violation.
 Some former students have acknowledged they were unsure about the appropriateness of the assistance and chose not to cite to avoid drawing scrutiny.
 If in doubt, cite, as it is never a problem to give proper credit where due.
-If the assistance is truthfully cited, even if impermissible, we can work with you to discount the work rather than handle as a Honor Code violation.
+If the assistance you cite was in fact impermissible, your honest representation of it allows us to adjust the appropriate credit, rather than charge the misrepresentation as an Honor Code violation.

 Assistance that is NOT allowed

-Whereas discussion as described above is acceptable if cited, these discussions should never become so detailed that they involve jointly writing or exchanging/sharing passages of code.
-The code you submit for grading must represent your original, independent work and it should not be developed in conjunction with or derived from anyone else's.
-You should never be intimate with another's code nor allow others to be intimate with yours.
+Your code must not be developed in conjunction with or derived from anyone else's.
+You must never be intimate with another's code nor allow others to be intimate with yours.
 Here are specific examples of unpermitted aid: